AOx0/ProyectoIntegradorEq13/README.md

 methods, etc.

 For this project, considering all methods of this challenge, the one that will be chosen is a shopping cart as a problem, refering as a problem to solve through classes.
-All the challenge will be given as a standard C++ code in the .cpp file.
+All the challenge will be given as a standard C++ code in the .cpp and .h files.

 Standard uncoding UTF-8 and C++ library <iostream> and <stdlib.h>.
-All script files will be ignore, established in the .gitignore.
+All script files within established in the .gitignore will be ignored.

 Created by:
-  Luis Fernando De León Silva (A01754574)
+  Luis Fernando De León Silva (A01754574(
   Ramón Habib Zavala Rivas (A01641328)

-Instituto Tecnológico de Estudios Superiores de Monterrey
+Instituto Tecnológico de Estudios Superiores de Monterrey.